ChrstphrHll/npc_gen/students/Rossan Jonik.md

 ---
 # Rossan Jonik
 ### Description
-- Halfling Artificer from Aldercrown Empire
+- Halfling Artificer from Kordinia
 - 3rd year Exploration student in Treskal
 - shoulder length wavy platinum hair that's put up, Pale Blue eyes, and Fair skin
 - Is Impartial and Unaggressive, and has Might as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes